-Track 1

-credit hrs.
-Completed

-IDST U300: Introduction to IDS or IDST U301: Ethics in the Professions 3

-Discipline I (Upper division hours selected from one area of study 2) 15

-Discipline II (Upper division hours selected from a different area of study 2 than Discipline I) 9

-area of study- than Discipline ()

-IDST U490: Senior Seminar in IDS 3

-Minor (All IDS majors in Track I must complete a minor.
-Area of study 2 for minor must differ from areas of study in Disciplines I and II.)
-18-21

-Electives 20-29

-Required 120
+Major Requirements Major Requirements Track 1 Track 2 (Individualized Program) credit hrs.
+Completed With the approval of the IDS Director, a student may pursue 1 IDST U300: Introduction to IDS or IDST U301: Ethics in the Professions 3 IDST U300: Introduction to IDS or credit hrs.
+3 Completed Discipline I (Upper division hours selected from one area 15 IDST U301: Ethics in the Professions Individualized: Upper division hours 24 of study2) in two or more areas of study .
+Discipline II (Upper division hours selected from a different area of study than Discipline I) 9 IDST U490: Senior Seminar Cognate or Minor 3 12-21 Cognate 12 IDST U490: Senior Seminar in IDS 3 ļ Minor (All IDS majors in Track I must complete a minor.
+Area of study for minor must differ from areas of study in Disciplines I and II.)
+18-21 Minor 18-21 Electives 20-29 Electives 26-35 Total Hours Required 120 1 A minimim grade of C is required for all major, minor, and ts Required 120 1 A minimim grade of C is required for all major, minor, and 2 For areas of study, see Majors and Minors in the index.
+2 For areas of study, see Majors and Minors in the index.
+3 Cognate hours and area of study for minor must differ fro eas of study. pending CHE a cceptance of notific cation of change